ahmadsaad58/MongoDB-WebApp/Tutorial/README.md

 ```

 ### Extensions
 We can extend our templating with forms using a variety of libraries available to Flask.
 We can also make the web page responsive by adding Bootstrap.
 In my [GitHub Repo](https://git.target.com/SaadAhmad/Mongo-Rest), I added Bootstrap by linking to the online Javascript files and by using local CSS files.
 You can link online CSS files without too much hassle and add classes and wrappers to the templates to make the page more responsive.
 I also added a navbar to my layout file using the *includes statement*: ```{% include 'includes/_navbar.html' %}```.
 This will help users navigate the web app more easily.
 This is just scratching the surface of what can be done with the web app.
+Checkout my repo for more inspiration!

 ## Testing
 Now that we have both our API and web app up and running, we can easily test and visualize interactions with our Mongo instance!
 We can add items through the API and see it on the web app or vice versa.
-We can use our API with scripts to bulk add or remove or we could use easily interface with our web app.
+We could even use our API with scripts to bulk add or remove.
 I did not unit or functionally test my API but that could be something you could do for your app.
 I hope this tutorial helped you learn something!